LoginRadius/engineering-portal/content/identity/best-practices-username-password-authentication/index.md

 * **Password reuse:** Users often reuse the same password across multiple systems, making them vulnerable to attacks if one system is breached.
 * **Password guessing:** Attackers can use automated tools to guess passwords, mainly if they are weak or easily guessable.
 * **Password sharing:** Users sometimes share their passwords with others, either intentionally or unintentionally, compromising security.
-* **Phishing attacks:** Attackers can use [phishing attacks](https://www.loginradius.com/blog/identity/phishing-for-identity/) to trick users into revealing their passwords.
+* **Phishing attacks:** Attackers can use [phishing for identity](https://www.loginradius.com/blog/identity/phishing-for-identity/) to trick users into revealing their passwords.

 ## Best Example of Username and Password Authentication